phoo-lang/docs/tutorial.md

 How this is actually accomplished is that when `:::phoo stack` is run, it pushes a reference to the sub-array it is sitting in to the work stack, and skips everything else after it.
 Now, interestingly, `:::phoo stack` does **not** use the lookahead operator.

-The Phoo interpreter has another stack as well as the work stack.
+The Phoo interpreter has another stack as well as the work stack, which it uses to remember where in an outer array it is executing when it jumps into a sub-array.
+This stack can be manipulated by words

+TODO: FINISH THIS